 Among bachelor’s degree graduates from the Class of 2016, those from the STEM disciplines are expected to receive the highest starting salaries, according results of NACE’s Winter 2016 Salary Survey.
 The top three projected salaries are for engineering, computer sciences, and math and sciences graduates.
 Continue Reading

 No matter what you dream of doing with your life, preparing yourself for more education beyond high school is your wisest plan right now.
 Post-high school education can provide valuable experiences that contribute to a better quality of life for you.
-Whether or not you go on to a college, university, career or technical school, the information and skills you learn in your high school classes will always be useful in the world of work.
+Here is a series of videos that will show you how to make the most of you time in high school: https://www.khanacademy.org/college-careers-more/college-admissions/making-high-school-count

 With tuition, room and board at four-year public colleges and universities averaging nearly $20,000 even for in-state applicants, and private schools charging an average of nearly $44,000, landing scholarships is crucial for many students.
 And it can be some of the most lucrative things a student can do, said Mark Kantrowitz, publisher and vice president of strategy for cappex.com, a college search website.
 Read More: